John Havlicek: Boston Celtics (1962–1978)

-Havlicek was drafted by both the Boston Celtics of the National Basketball Association (NBA) and the Cleveland Browns of the National Football League in 1962.
-After competing briefly as a wide receiver in the Browns' training camp that year, he focused his energies on playing for the Celtics.
+Havlicek was drafted by the Boston Celtics of the National Basketball Association (NBA), the Cleveland Pipers of the American Basketball League (ABL), and the Cleveland Browns of the National Football League (NFL) in 1962.
+However, after the Pipers failed in their bid to leave the ABL to join the NBA with Havlicek on that team due to him competing briefly as a wide receiver in the Browns' training camp that year, Havlicek focused his energies on playing for the Celtics going forward.
 A swingman who could play either guard or forward, he was known for his stamina, with competitors stating that it was a challenge just to keep up with him.
 Head coach Red Auerbach went on to call him "the guts of the team".
 Nicknamed "Hondo" (a nickname inspired by the 1953 movie of the same name starring John Wayne), Havlicek revolutionized the "sixth man" role in the NBA coming off the bench for the Celtics during his early years.

-Havlicek was later immortalized for his clutch steal in the closing seconds of the 1965 Eastern Conference championship.
+Havlicek was later immortalized for his clutch steal in the closing seconds of the 1965 Eastern Conference Finals.
 In the seventh and final game, played at Boston Garden on April 15, the Celtics led the Philadelphia 76ers 110–109 with five seconds left.
 They only needed to inbound the ball from underneath their basket to secure the victory and advance to the 1965 NBA Finals.
 However, Bill Russell's pass struck one of the basket's support wires hanging down from the ceiling, leading to a turnover that gave the 76ers and Wilt Chamberlain the ball and a chance to win the game.
 Hal Greer was set to throw the inbounds pass for the 76ers.
 Havlicek stood with his back to Greer, guarding Chet Walker.
 But as Greer's pass came inbounds, Havlicek spun, leaped, and tipped the pass to Sam Jones.
 Veteran referee Earl Strom, who wrote about the game in his memoir Calling the Shots, called Havlicek's reaction one of the greatest plays he ever saw in his 32 years as a professional official.
 Announcer Johnny Most's call of "Havlicek stole the ball!" was dubbed by the NBA as "the most famous radio call in basketball history."